Meet our team

 Outside of her professional interests, Katie loves running, skiing, hiking, and listening to music.

 Sam grew up in the south end of Burlington, Vermont, and graduated from the University of Vermont with a BS in Community and International Development.
-After attending the University of Vermont, Sam ran various political campaigns including former Attorney General TJ Donovan's re-election campaign and most recently the Reproductive Liberty Amendment campaign.
-He is excited to be joining an already amazing team that is dedicated to ensuring all Vermont families have access to high-quality, affordable health care.
-When he is not at work Sam also enjoys cooking, taking walks at Shelburne Farms, and trying to visit all 251 Vermont towns.
+After attending the University of Vermont, Sam served as campaign manager for various political campaigns including former Attorney General TJ Donovan's re-election campaign and most recently the Reproductive Liberty Amendment campaign.
+He is excited to be working for an amazing Let’s Grow Kids team that is dedicated to ensuring all Vermont families have access to high-quality, affordable child care.
+When he is not at work Sam also enjoys cooking, taking walks with his dog Henry, and playing with his kitten Ollie.

 Shayla grew up in Saranac Lake, NY in the Adirondack Mountains.
 She graduated from St. Lawrence University with a BS in psychology in 2004, and then moved to Vermont to start working in the field of autism.
 Prior to working with Let’s Grow Kids, she served as the volunteer and community outreach manager for the Humane Society of Chittenden County, where she managed a highly-active volunteer program of more than 200 people.
 She has also worked as a health service administrator for an outpatient drug treatment facility.
 Shayla lives in Colchester with her husband, their super adorable sons, Nolan and Corbin, and Ludo the Loveable Wonder Dog.
 She enjoys any outdoor activity spent with her family and loves spending time with her horse.